pacs-course/pacs-examples/Examples/src/FloatingPoint/FinDiff/README.md

-#Round-off error example: finite difference#
+# Round-off error example: finite difference #

 A simple test of forward error analysis for the computation of the derivative of a function via centered finite differences.
 It shows the relevance of the truncation error as the step h gets smaller

 * make run runs the test
-* Change file data.pot may to modify some of the parameters
+* Change file data.pot to modify some of the parameters

 With just `make` you make three main programs for different types of floats.
 Each one produces a file that can be viewed with gnuplot (or